Maryland pet stores sue to block state ban on dog, cat sales

 Kagan said Maryland already had strict laws “with high standards for stores” before the passage of the 2018 legislation.
 Kramer, however, said the pet stores “basically thumbed their noses at the new requirements that were in place.”

-The plaintiffs include pet store operators Just Puppies Inc., Charm City Puppies LLC and Today’s Pet Inc. Also named as plaintiffs are a Missouri-based commercial dog breeder and a commercial dog broker that supply the Maryland pet stores with dogs.
+The plaintiffs also include pet store operators Just Puppies Inc. and Today’s Pet Inc. Also named as plaintiffs are a Missouri-based commercial dog breeder and a commercial dog broker that supply the Maryland pet stores with dogs.

 The defendants include the state Senate’s finance committee and Maryland Attorney General Brian Frosh, whose office will be responsible for enforcing the ban.